-Sometimes businesses develop full-fledged WordPress site locally and later migrate it to a different server instead of launching a site with a basic design and minimal text.
+Sometimes, businesses develop full-fledged WordPress site locally and later migrate them to a different server instead of launching a site with a basic design and minimal text.

 Migrating Test Sites

 The test website is an exact copy of the live site to do experiments without the fear of adversely affecting the live website.
-So, whenever any owner gets satisfaction with the test website, they can migrate it to the live website.
+So, whenever any owner is satisfied with the test website, they can migrate it to the live website.

 How to Migrate a WordPress Website?